Summer semester 2022: First EuroTeQ Collider at TUM

 - Estimation of the carbon footprint of data transfer and on the total footprint of citizens can serve as a motivating kick-off (data = energy = CO2)

-- If the journey that data take is more visible, one could find approaches to avoid data, “cut” them off or identify data as waste and therefore neglectable.
-Think e.g. of folders of your E-mail-provider, video conferences, data storage of doc.
-Mp4, ppt etc.
+- If the journey that data takes is more visible, one could find approaches to avoid data, “cut” them off, or identify data as waste and therefore negligible.
+Consider, for example, folders on your Email Provider, video conferences, and document storage.
+Mp4, ppt, etc.

 - After depicting the big picture: Which guiding ideas could be helpful to avoid digital waste?
 For individuals and for an organization?

-- If you were to explain to your friend what you have elaborated in this challenge: How would you do this?
-Work out a 3 min oral speech that will make him start at once fighting against digital waste
+- If you were to explain to your friend what you have elaborated on in this challenge, how would you do this?
+Work out a 3-minute oral speech that will make him start fighting against digital waste

 - (optional: Write an open letter to EU Commissioner Mariya Gabriel, suggesting that SDG 18 must ensure that the digital age respects digital carbon footprint at all levels)

-- https://futureearth.org/2020/07/02/the-missing-sdg-ensuring-the-digital-age-supports-people-and-planet/#survey b) check the sustainablewebmanifesto.com and it’s keys for a sustainable future and sign if you aggree https://www.sustainablewebmanifesto.com/
+- https://futureearth.org/2020/07/02/the-missing-sdg-ensuring-the-digital-age-supports-people-and-planet/#survey b) check the sustainablewebmanifesto.com and its keys for a sustainable future and sign if you agree https://www.sustainablewebmanifesto.com/

 Relevant links

-The Missing SDG: Ensure the Digital Age Supports People, Planet, Prsoperity & Peacegy Amy Luers
+The Missing SDG: Ensure the Digital Age Supports People, Planet, Prosperity & Peace Amy Luers

 TUMA No-Waste Agribusiness in Zimbabwe (Energy)